CITS2002 Systems Programming

 • If the project is undertaken by a team of two, both students will receive the same mark for the project.

-• Requests for extensions will not be granted for students working in a team of two.
+• Special Consideration (including requests for extensions) will not be granted for students working in a team of two.
 This also applies if any member of a team of two has a registered University Academic Adjustment Plan (UAAP).

-• Your submission will be examined, compiled, and run on a contemporary Ubuntu Linux system (such as in CSSE labs).
-While you may develop your project on other computers, excuses such as "it worked at laptop, just not when you tested it!" will not be accepted.
+• Your submission will be examined, compiled, and run on a contemporary Ubuntu Linux or macOS platform.
+Your project only needs to execute successfully on one of these platforms.
+Excuses such as "it worked on my laptop, just not when you tested it!" will not be accepted.

 • This project is subject to UWA's Policy on Assessment - particularly §5.3 Principles of submission and penalty for late submission, and Policy on Academic Conduct.
 In accordance with these policies, you may discuss with other students the general principles required to understand this project, but the work you submit must be the result of your own team's efforts.
 All projects will be compared using software that detects significant similarities between source code files.
 Students suspected of plagiarism will be interviewed and will be required to demonstrate their full understanding of their project submission.